Dubuque agency awards grants for waste reduction, environmental education

 - City of Dyersville, $11,059, purchasing double side-load recycling containers for city parks.

-Environmental education projects at Mt.
-St. Francis, and Fulton and Irving elementary schools also received funding totaling $547.
+Environmental education projects at Mount St. Francis and Fulton and Irving elementary schools also received funding totaling $547.